code-review-cupid/code-review-cupid-admin/README.md

 ## Acknowledgements

-This is a collaborative project of Matthaios Alexandrakis, Felicity Anderson, Declan Bays, Sherman Lo, Dmitry Nikolaenko, Jannetta Steyn, Jiada Tu, and David Wilby (alphabetical order) at the Collaborations Workshop 2022.
+This is a collaborative project of Felicity Anderson, Declan Bays, Sherman Lo, Dmitry Nikolaenko, Jannetta Steyn, Jiada Tu, and David Wilby (alphabetical order) at the Collaborations Workshop 2022.

 ## References